Propulsive-Landing/ground-control/README.md

 ## Test / Launch Usage

  1. Install python from [python.org](https://www.python.org/downloads/)
- 2. Navigate to `live_monitoring` in your terminal
+ 2. Navigate to the `live_monitoring` folder in your terminal
- 3. Run the command `python main.py`
+ 3. Run the command `python main.py` (A gui should appear)
  4. Enter the XBee dongle port name into the GUI (e.g. "COM11")
  5. Click the `Select Data Directory` to select where you want the folder for the run to be generated.
  6. Click the `start recording` button in the GUI
  7. When the test or launch is complete, click `save and exit`